guanchen18/react-router-poketimes/README.md

 # react-router-poketimes
 This is a Pokemon reference app built with react.
 It allows users to navigate three pages: home, contact and about.

-The home page is built with an open API(JSONPlaceholder), where it stores several posts.
+The home page calls an open API(JSONPlaceholder) to store 10 posts.
 Each time when users click a post, it will link to more details of the post.

 ## Installment